 3.3.32.
-Land is allocated in the Mwyndy/Talbot Green area for the construction of 500 dwellings, 15 hectares of employment land, 23,400m2 of net new retail floor space, 10,000m2 net of leisure space, a primary school, a library/community facility and informal amenity space in a landscape setting.
+Land is allocated in the Mwyndy/Talbot Green area for the construction of 500 dwellings, 15 hectares of employment land, 23,400m2 (net) of new retail floor space, 10,000m2 net of leisure space, a primary school, a library/community facility and informal amenity space in a landscape setting.
 This Strategic Site is divided by the River Clun corridor and the A4119 into 3 distinct development areas: employment land at Mwyndy Cross; residential land at Cefn-yr-Hendy; and retail land at Talbot Green.
+There are some areas of floodrisk within the sites, although primarily within the land allocated for open space.